Best Oaxaca Street Food: Know What To Eat & Where

 A popular street food in Oaxaca, tamales come wrapped in banana leaves.

 Tamales are eaten all over Mexico, though tamales oaxaqueños (Oaxacan tamales) are made a little differently from those elsewhere.
-In most of Mexican cuisine, a tamal consists of a masa (corn) mixture, which is placed in a corn husk and steamed to cook.
-But in Oaxaca, cooks wrap their masa mixture in a plantain or banana leaf instead.
-The word for leaf in Spanish is “hoja,” so in Oaxaca, you’ll sometimes see tamales called tamales hojas (leaf tamales).
+In most of Mexican cuisine, a tamal consists of a masa (corn) mixture that is placed in a corn husk and steamed to cook.

 Oaxacan tamales are also stuffed and/or topped with other items, including frijoles (beans), rajas (roasted poblano peppers), mole con pollo (mole with chicken), and chipil (a local Oaxacan herb).
-There’s also a dessert version called tamales dulces (sweet tamales), made with such ingredients as raisins, pineapple, shredded coconut, and fruit marmalades.

-You’ll find tamales all over Oaxaca, but check out the Mercado 20 de Noviembre (November 20th Market) for an opportunity to see an amazing variety all in one place.
-This bustling mercado is part shopping market, part food hall, so you can go from stall to stall in the food hall and try many different kinds of tamales.
+The bustling Noviembre market is part shopping market, part food hall, so you can go from stall to stall in the food hall and try many different kinds of tamales wrapped in their signature banana leaves.

 Try tamales here: